Constraints on Atomistic Disorder for Scalable Electron Spin Shuttling

 From these position-tracked TB simulations, we obtain the instantaneous eigenenergies $E_{0}(t)$ and $E_{1}(t)$ of the ground and valley-excited states, with corresponding eigenfunctions $\psi_{0}(\mathbf{r},t)$ and $\psi_{1}(\mathbf{r},t)$.
 The valley splitting is defined as $E_{\mathrm{v}}(t) = E_{1}(t) - E_{0}(t)$.
 Within the effective mass approximation~\cite{friesen2007valley},

 where $m\in\{0,1\}$, $F(\mathbf{r},t)$ is the envelope function, $u_{\pm z}(\mathbf{r})$ are the Bloch amplitudes associated with the $\pm z$ valleys, $k_0=0.84 \frac{2\pi}{a_0}$ is the wavenumber associated with the $\pm z$ valleys, $a_0=\SI{5.43}{\angstrom}$ is the lattice constant of bulk Si, and $\phi_{\mathrm{v}}(t)$ is the valley phase.
 Considering the density difference $|\psi_0(\mathbf{r},t)|^2-|\psi_1(\mathbf{r},t)|^2$, averaging over the $xy$ plane suppresses lattice-periodic contributions from the Bloch amplitudes, yielding a signal proportional to $\cos[2k_0 z-\phi_{\mathrm{v}}(t)]$.
 We then perform a Fourier transform along $z$, the argument of which defines $\phi_{\mathrm v}(t)$ when evaluated at wavenumber $2k_0$~\cite{cifuentes2024bounds}.
-The resulting valley splitting and phase are shown in Fig.~\ref{fig:vsvp}.
-As expected from the $2k_0$ theory~\cite{losert2023practical}, the mean of the valley splitting decreases with increasing Si--SiGe interface roughness.
-In addition, both the valley splitting and valley phase exhibit greater relative fluctuations with increased roughness.
-Finally, when the RMS height is close to the atomic layer thickness $a_0/4\approx\SI{1}{\angstrom}$, single-monolayer steps in the Si--SiGe interfaces are likely.
-When the shuttled electron crosses such a step, the valley coupling integral~\cite{friesen2007valley,losert2023practical} acquires nearly opposite phase contributions from adjacent terraces, yielding destructive interference and near-zero valley splitting.
+The resulting valley splitting and phase are shown in Fig.~\ref{fig:speedvsvptracescov}(b)--(c).
+As expected from the $2k_0$ theory~\cite{losert2023practical}, the mean of the valley splitting decreases with increasing Si--SiGe interface roughness; both the valley splitting and valley phase exhibit greater relative fluctuations with increased roughness.
+In addition, when the RMS height is close to the atomic layer thickness $a_0/4\approx\SI{1}{\angstrom}$, single-monolayer steps in the Si--SiGe interfaces are likely.
+When the shuttled electron crosses such a step, the valley coupling integral~\cite{friesen2007valley,losert2023practical} acquires nearly opposite phase contributions from adjacent terraces, yielding destructive interference and near-zero valley splitting; we note that Ge atom diffusion across Si--SiGe interfaces would reduce the prevalence of single-monolayer steps.
+In addition, as shown in Fig.~\ref{fig:speedvsvptracescov}(d), the complex-plane time traces of the valley coupling integral exhibit a nonzero offset for small RMS heights, reflecting the deterministic valley splitting of heterostructures with sharp interfaces.
+By contrast, as the interface roughness increases, the traces broaden and become approximately centered on the origin, indicating a crossover toward the disorder-dominated regime observed experimentally\cite{volmer2026mapping}.
+Finally, the fluctuations of the valley splitting around its mean exhibit statistically significant negative autocorrelations [Fig.~\ref{fig:speedvsvptracescov}(e), for $\Delta x\geq\lambda_{\mathrm{max}}=\SI{100}{\nano\meter}$] arising from the long-wavelength properties of the considered rough interfaces.
+Such anti-correlations are not expected within the effective mass approximation~\cite{david2024long} and drive increased valley leakage over long shuttling distances, thereby highlighting the relevance of a detailed description of atomistic disorder for shuttling simulations.